generalmotors/covidwatch-android-tcn/README.md

 ## Setup

-Clone this repo from the `master` branch:
+Clone this repo from the `develop` branch:

 Open the project in Android Studio to install with the `app` configuration.